oqolarte/oblong/content/project/foss.md

 is deeply embedded in our digital lives now, whether we like it or not.

+I try to be wary, though, of getting obsessed on picking the right tools.
+In my opinions, there's no perfect tool, but there just might be a few of them that can do a specific task decently.
+Remember, your tools will not save you;
+how you use them might.

 Listed here are the programs I use on a regular basis.

 {{< toc >}}
 ## Operating System

-- [Debian 10 "Buster"](https://www.debian.org/releases/buster/) -- OS in the server that
+- [Debian 11 "Bullseye"](https://www.debian.org/releases/bullseye/) -- OS in the server that
   hosts this site
 - [Devuan 4
   "Chimaera"](https://www.devuan.org/os/announce/chimaera-release-announce-2021-10-14) -- is a Debian-fork OS without systemd in my main computer.